Data to be released next week looks set to reignite questions over Labour's education policy.

 With widespread feeling amongst the public against free schools, and the same amongst Labour councillors, it would seem that taking a decisive stance against them could prove not just a vote winner, but also something that would help unite the majority of the party.
 The data suggests action is necessary.

 Josh Younespour is a history student at Anglia Ruskin University and research assistant at the Labour History Research Unit (LHRU).
 He writes in a personal capacity.
 The LHRU will release full data from a survey of Labour councillors next week.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.